 Update: tax reform has failed to raise wages, as promised.
 Tax and economic policy is a key contributor to personal finance.
 And it’s important for us to know what kind of policy we’re helping enact when we vote – for our economic future and for our country’s future.

 I’m a bit of an enigma when it comes to tax policy opinion.
-I’m a fiscal conservative, but also in favor of more progressive taxation.
+I’m somewhat fiscally conservative in that I think the government should aim to balance its budget, but I’m also in favor of more progressive taxation to help meet that obligation.
 Irresponsible tax cuts that blow up deficits may win voter favor, but they will be passed on to present and future generations (including ours).
 That’s a real concern for me.
-As are effective tax rates that are lower for CEO’s than their secretaries or janitors.
+As are effective tax rates that are lower for CEOs than their secretaries or janitors.
 We’ve seen a major decline to historically low tax rates in the highest individual brackets and for corporations, and the end result has been massive budget deficits and a decline in desperately needed infrastructure, education, and other funding.

 I wrote about the Republican tax plan in detail prior to its passing.
 The majority of what was in that article made it made it into the signed law, so I’ll just provide a short recap here of the main points before focusing on the early results.
 Additionally, there’s a lively discussion going on in my tax brackets and standard deductions article as some readers are starting to come to terms with the numbers.

 Here are the basics of the tax plan:

 - The tax rate for large corporations was lowered from 35% to 21% – a drop of 40%.
 And the corporate alternative minimum tax was repealed.

 - A 20% deduction of qualified business income from certain pass-through businesses was created.
 Specific service industries, such as health, law, and professional services, are excluded from this deduction.